yhl48/proxy-lite/README.md

 The tool arguments are **very important** for parsing the tool calls from the model appropriately.

 > **Important:** To serve the model locally, install vLLM and transformers with `uv sync --all-extras`.
-Qwen-2.5-VL support is not yet available in the latest release of `transformers` so installation from source is required.
+Qwen-2.5-VL support is not yet available in the latest release of `transformers` so installation from source is required (the appropriate revision is specified in the `pyproject.toml` file).

 You can set the `api_base` to point to your local endpoint when calling Proxy Lite: